evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 - **Handshakes**
    - All the [handshakes Pwnagotchi captures](/intro/#wifi-handshakes-101) are saved to `/root/handshakes/`
 - **The AI**
-   - The neural network is located at `/root/brain.nn`.
+   - The neural network is located at `/root/brain.nn`, while the information about its age at `/root/brain.json`.
 If you want to save your Pwnagotchi's memories, these are the files to [back up](/usage/#backup-your-pwnagotchi).

 ------------------------------------------------------------------------------------------------------